quackbarc/dump/README.md

 # dump
 so! you've run into my humble coding abode.

-here i dump some stuff i made with batch.
+here, i dump some cool codes i created, mostly in batch.

-i don't use github too much, so mind my... incorrect usage of descriptions and general ineptitude of the website.
+though i don't use github too much, so mind my... incorrect usage of descriptions and general ineptitude of the website.